eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 }
 ```

+## Repository Templates

-## The repository templates currently being in use are as follows:
+The repository templates currently being in use are as follows:

 - For Java with Spring Boot and MySQL:
   - [event-driven](https://github.com/horozal/event-driven-java-spring-boot-mysql)